Michel de Castelnau: Throckmorton Plot

+Mary's Association

+In August 1584, Castelnau was involved in plans for Mary's secretary Claude Nau to come to London and meet Elizabeth I as a diplomat.
+Nau would discuss Mary's scheme for her "association" with James VI.
+Castelnau offered to fully cooperate with Francis Walsingham and in September sent Walsingham his recent correspondence with Mary.
+He told Walsingham of a plan to send Charles de Prunelé, Baron d'Esneval as a diplomat to Scotland.
+Castelnau was reluctant to act with Nau in these discussions, as Mary wished, because his involvement with Mary had made Elizabeth suspicious of him.
+Walsingham accepted that Castelnau was now better aligned with English policy and asked an English diplomat Edward Stafford to try and ensure Castelnau was not replaced.

 Final months in London

 In February 1585 Castelnau wrote to Mary's son, James VI.
 He reported Mary's optimism and her pleasure in her new lodgings at Tutbury Castle.
 She hoped to be freed and join James in an "association", a joint rule.
 Castelnau thought he would be sent to Scotland to help reconcile the three nations of Scotland, England, and France.
 This mission did not take place.

 His secretary Courcelles (also known as De Preau) came into suspicion for double-dealing in March 1585.
 He was alleged to have carried letters to the would-be assassin William Parry.
 He continued to carry letters for Mary after Castelnau's departure from England.
 Elizabeth heard that Castelnau had banished him for misconduct.

 When Castelnau returned to France in September 1585, he wrote to Francis Walsingham that he was sending John Florio to court to thank Elizabeth I for the gifts of silver plate that he had received.
 The boat carrying Castelnau's luggage and treasures home was sunk by pirates.
-The new French ambassador in London was Guillaume de l'Aubéspine, Baron du Châteauneuf, who inherited packets of unsent ciphered letters to Mary.
+The new French ambassador in London was Guillaume de l'Aubespine de Châteauneuf, who inherited packets of unsent ciphered letters to Mary.